lyz-code/blue-book/docs/docker.md

 Sometimes dockers are stuck in a never ending loop of crash and restart.
 The official docker metrics don't help here, and even though [in the past it existed a `container_restart_count`](https://github.com/google/cadvisor/issues/1312) (with a pretty issue number btw) for cadvisor, I've tried activating [all metrics](https://github.com/google/cadvisor/blob/master/docs/runtime_options.md#metrics) and it still doesn't show.
 I've opened [an issue](https://github.com/google/cadvisor/issues/3584) to see if I can activate it

 # Troubleshooting

+## Cannot invoke "jdk.internal.platform.CgroupInfo.getMountPoint()" because "anyController" is null

+It's caused because the docker is not able to access the cgroups, this can be caused by a docker using the legacy cgroups v1 while the linux kernel (>6.12) is using the v2.

+The best way to fix it is to upgrade the docker to use v2, if you can't you need to force the system to use the v1.
+To do that:

+- Edit `/etc/default/grub` to add the configuration `GRUB_CMDLINE_LINUX="systemd.unified_cgroup_hierarchy=0"`
+- Then update GRUB: `sudo update-grub`
+- Reboot

+## Docker pull errors

 If you are using a VPN and docker, you're going to have a hard time.